 ✧Setting the stage for tele-change– The intake session may include co-creating a more mindful, efficient, calming space for regular sessions (ie. “cutting out a corner” in child’s room with less distractions and limited noise, or choosing a cozy corner and lighting a scented candle as a teen or adult, for weekly set up of therapy and focus for progress).

-✧A Well1MH electronic communications statememnt is mentioned and will need to be signed with intake packet
+✧A Well1MH electronic communications statement is mentioned and will need to be signed with intake packet

 Office Space for in-person sessions

 Especially with younger clients or individuals who’s shared living space is feeling all too cramped these days, safe, in-person therapy in office may be an option.
-I have access to two offices, both are ADA accessible, provide gender neutral restrooms, as well as sanitizing stations.
-I like to describe office 1 as “spa-like” in Seal Beach, and the other as having a “comfortable homey-vibe” in Old Towne Tustin (see below for maps and address).
+My office space is located in the Center for Integrative Health and Healing, is ADA accessible, provides gender neutral restrooms, as well as hot tea and sanitizing stations.
+I like to describe it as “spa-like” in Seal Beach (see below for maps and address).

 A few considerations if interested in being seen in-office: